ansonj/merge-conflict-catcher/README.md

 ## Todo

-- Add support for multiple repositories.
+- Add support for multiple repositories if possible.
     1. Add a `Repo` struct of some kind that takes an absolute path (must start with `/`) and contains a list of `Branch`es to merge.
     1. `cd` to each repo and test all the branches as usual.
+This might not work depending on whether the `cd` persists across `Process` invocations.
+This also means we might have to lose support for returning you to the first conflict automaticallly, since I doubt the final `cd` to the repository with the conflict would persist outside the Swift script execution.